AlexisPentesterJunior/Thems-Bspwm/README.md

 - Option to install all components at once

 The script handles system updates, dependency installation, cloning source repositories, building, and installing each component.

-## License

-This project is open source and free to use.